The HeartSine samaritan PAD defibrillators were developed in 2002 specifically for use by laypersons.

-The HeartSine samaritan® PAD defibrillators were developed in 2002 specifically for use by laypeople.
-The focus was on a light and robust design, high stability, excellent dust and water protection (IP protection class), simple operation and minimal follow-up costs.
-The patented combined battery and electrode cassette (PAD-PAK) ensures minimal maintenance (only one expiration date) and low follow-up costs.
-The main goal was and is to ensure broad availability for private individuals and the public so that life-saving defibrillators can be reached within the shortest possible time.
+The focus was on a lightweight and robust design, high stability, excellent dust and water protection (IP protection rating), ease of use, and minimal follow-up costs.
+The patented combined battery and electrode cartridge (PAD-PAK) ensures minimal maintenance (only one expiration date) and low follow-up costs.
+The goal is and remains to ensure widespread availability for private individuals and the public so that life-saving defibrillators are accessible as quickly as possible.

-• Can be used anywhere: For private and commercial users
+Can be used anywhere: Suitable for private and commercial users

-HeartSine defibrillators can also be used easily by untrained first responders (public access).
-Operators who provide a defibrillator are subject to the Medical Device Operator Ordinance (MPBetreibV) in Germany.
-In addition to the free online training, we offer paid live online training (CO2-neutral) or on-site training.
+HeartSine defibrillators can be used easily even by untrained first responders (public access).
+Operators in Germany are subject to the Medical Device Operator Ordinance (MPBetreibV).
+In addition to free online training, we offer paid live online training (CO2-neutral) or on-site training.

 To the shop